 The potential for passive income with affiliate marketing is as high as $1,000,000 per year.
 You can add it to your current business as a second income stream.

 But successful affiliate marketing takes time.
 Any affiliate marketer in the affiliate marketing industry will tell you that.
+Which is why there are so many affiliate marketing tools that can help make things easier.

 So instead of asking whether it’s worth it, what you should really ask yourself is: are you willing to put in the effort to start affiliate marketing and make it a success?